balkisous/So_Long/README.md

 * Made at 42Paris

 ## Subject 📝
-You will find the subjet in the repo
+You will find the subject in the repo